 Vehicle bodies and underframes were of aluminium construction (an Al-Mg-Si alloy), except for the headstocks and certain diagonal members behind the buffers.
+The 79xxx Derby Lightweights had used the ICI 'Kynal' allow, the 108s used the equivalent specification material from other suppliers.
 Driving cabs, inner ends and buffer beams were of mild steel and cab roof domes were fibre glass mouldings.
 The high proportion of aluminium gave a weight saving compared to similar units and hence an improvement in power to weight ratio.
 Small round buffers of the Oleo type were fitted, but later the large round buffers of the type used on the 64ft underframe vehicles could be seen on some cars.

 The DMBS and the DMC vehicles were powered by two underframe mounted Leyland 150hp engines, driving a fluid flywheel, freewheel and 4-speed epicyclic gearbox to a final drive mounted on the inner axle of each bogie.
 Bogies were of the single bolster DD7 type for the power cars and of the DT8 type for trailers.